CarinaSilva/Curso-Int-NGS/NGS/exercises.md

 # Exercises

-> FASTQ files
+> ## FASTQ files

-**TASK**: Calculate the probability of error of the bases of the following read in the fastq format:
+**Exercise 1**: Calculate the probability of error of the bases of the following read in the fastq format:

 	@SRR022885.1 BI:080102_SL-XAR_0001_FC201E9AAXX:6:1:752:593/1
 	CGTACCAATTATTCAACGTCGCCAGTTGCTTCATGT